alexandrediasldev/Montreal-Snow/README_LOGIC.md

 1. Get osmnx up and running and load a small town onto it.
 2. Learn about the osmnx framework by reading the documentation.
-3. Research the state of the art of the Chinese Postman.
-The GitHub repository https://github.com/matejker/everystreet seemed to meet our expectations.
+3. Research the state of the art of the Chinese Postman: The GitHub repository https://github.com/matejker/everystreet seemed to meet our expectations.
 Unfortunately, after testing to try to run this GitHub, it turns out it uses another package that uses an old version of networkx.

 After this unsuccessful attempt to use a pre-built program, we decided to look at a blog that explained the Chinese Postman in a real-world case with osmnx.
 It separated the Chinese Postman problem into four major steps:

 1. Find all nodes with odd degree.